aaronjeline/alto_reader/readme.md

 # alto_reader

-An OxCaml library and CLI for reading and editing files inside a Xerox Alto disk image (`.dsk`).
+An OCaml library and CLI for reading and editing files inside a Xerox Alto disk image (`.dsk`).

 The on-disk format — sector layout, label fields, BCPL byte packing, and the